Starfyre's Condensed Introduction to Role-playing in Shards

 What is a HUB and why does it matter?

 It is not an understatement to say you will not enjoy roleplaying in Shards until you understand the hub concept.
 At its most basic, the hub is just a collection of rooms that have a consistent set of rules and go together to form a coherant setting.
 Hubs come in all different shapes and sizes with different expectations.
-Some hubs are classifief as relaxed or casual while others are more hardcore (more on this later).
+Some hubs are classifief as relaxed or casual, while others are more like collectively written novels, with all the nuance and rich narratives you'd expect (more on this later).
 Generally, you can tell what room a hub belongs to by a tag in its description.
 For instance, if you look at any of the Bayocean rooms, they all have the tag "Bayocean - Early Renaissance."

 Why is this so important?
 The hub is the fundamental unit of organization in Shards.
 Most other sites comprise a single setting, or have different rooms that are all different settings.
 Because rooms are linked together in Shards, settings can be quite a bit larger and more detailed than you may have experienced.
 And because people are free to build as they will, there are many more settings in Shards.
 You cannot just jump into a random room and play without first understanding where it belongs in the larger hierarchy of hubs and more importantly understanding the expectations for a particular setting.